 The element of Air is connected with the Suit of Swords.
 Air is invisible and unseen, but it is also constantly moving.
 Air might well be silent and mostly undetected, or it can become a breeze or a strong wind.
 It is potent while yet being invigorating and purifying.
 The air element represents knowledge, movement, power, and transformation.
 It symbolizes masculine energy that, though invisible, can lead with force and might.

-Swords correlates to Spades in a deck of regular playing cards.
+Swords correlate to Spades in a deck of regular playing cards.

 Suit of Swords Card List